A Security Analysis of the OpenClaw AI Agent Framework: Corpus Overview

-\paragraph{Key observations.} The Exec Policy Engine dominates in volume (46 advisories, 24.2\%).
-The Gateway WebSocket Interface (40) carries the highest absolute count of High-severity findings.
-The Tool Dispatch Interface and Browser Tooling surfaces together account for 10 advisories, with Browser Tooling showing the highest High-severity proportion relative to its total (6 of 10).
-The Channel Input Interface (35) and Plugin \& Skill Distribution (7) account for all supply-chain and identity-spoofing findings.
-The Agent Context Window (5) has the lowest advisory count among surfaces with known vulnerabilities, but its role as the entry point for Context Manipulation attacks makes it structurally significant beyond what the advisory count suggests.
+\paragraph{Key observations.} The Gateway WebSocket Interface (121, 25.7\%) and Channel Input Interface (119, 25.3\%) together account for over half the corpus.
+The Exec Policy Engine (77, 16.4\%) and Tool Dispatch Interface (69, 14.7\%) follow.
+Plugin \& Skill Distribution (28, 6.0\%) accounts for all supply-chain findings, while the Agent Context Window (11, 2.3\%), though modest in volume, remains structurally significant as the entry point for Context Manipulation attacks that operate above all runtime policy enforcement.

-\paragraph{Unrepresented surfaces.} Two attack surfaces in the taxonomy have no advisory in the current corpus: the LLM Provider Interface and Inter-Agent Communication.
-Their absence reflects the boundaries of current security research rather than an absence of risk.
-Both are included as forward-looking threat model entries.
+\paragraph{Emerging surfaces.} Three surfaces that had no advisories in the February corpus have since acquired empirical coverage: Host OS Interface (3), LLM Provider Interface (2), and Inter-Agent Communication (1).
+Their low counts reflect the novelty of these attack surfaces rather than an absence of risk, and all three are retained as active threat model entries.